Components of MIS (Management Information System)

 Influence of IT on organizational goals

-Organizational goals refer to objectives and the mission of the organization, especially in the long term.
-Regardless of the type of business that an organization engages in, the overall goal is to create value for the customers or clients as stated in the above section.
+Organizational goals refer to the objectives and the mission of the organization, especially in the long term.
+Regardless of the type of business that an organization engages in, the overall goal is to create value for the customers or clients, as stated in the above section.

 Business Information Technology alignment is concerned with using information technology to effectively achieve business goals.

-Two of the most common ways that an organization can provide value is by offering a quality product at a lower price than the competitor or at a high price but with more features that add value to the customers.
+Two of the most common ways that an organization can provide value are by offering a quality product at a lower price than the competitor, or at a high price but with more features that add value to the customers.

 Information technology enables businesses to process and analyze large amounts of data at a cheaper cost and within the shortest possible time.
 This enables organizations to provide quality products at a cheaper price.

-The above IT business practices lead to reduced costs of doing business and creating new products and services.
-Reduced cost of doing business enables a bank to reduce the bank charges, therefore, offering a quality product or service at a cheaper rate.
+The above IT business practices lead to reduced costs of doing business and the creation of new products and services.
+Reduced cost of doing business enables a bank to reduce the bank charges, therefore offering a quality product or service at a cheaper rate.